-Squeeze a few drops of your favourite ear-cleaning solution directly into your pet's ear and massage the base of his ear for a minute or two.
-My Cocker really loves this bit and will let me continue rubbing for ages.
+Squeeze a few drops of your favourite ear cleaning solution directly into your pet's ear and gently massage the base of his ear for a minute or two.
+My Cocker loves this and will let me continue rubbing for ages.

 But be warned...when you stop massaging his ears, he'll probably shake his head and cover you in solution and wax!

 Dip a cotton wool ball into the solution and squeeze out any excess.
 (You could use a cotton bud if you prefer, but take care not to go in any deeper than you can see.)

 Gently rub the inside of your Cocker Spaniel's ears to remove any wax, dirt or solution (shaken out after the previous cleaning).

-Working from the inside of the ear towards the outside edge, remove as much dirt and debris from his fur as possible.
+Work from inside your dog's ear towards the outside edge; remove as much dirt and debris as possible from the fur inside the ear.

 Dip a cotton bud into the ear-wash solution and gently clean the folded parts of your Cocker's ears.

 If you decide to use a medicated powder, now's the time to use it.

-Bacteria loves a warm damp place, so it's advisable to dry his ears thoroughly after cleaning them to help keep bacteria at bay.
+Bacteria love a warm damp place, so it's advisable to dry his ears thoroughly after cleaning them to help keep bacteria at bay.

 You can use a dry tissue or cotton bud to remove any residual ear-wash solution and/or medicated powder.

 Removing excess hair from around the opening to your dog's ears can help the air to flow better inside the ear canal.
 You may need to use a puff or two of medicated powder to help you grip the hair if it's too waxy.

 The more air you can circulate, the better chance you have of reducing moisture levels in your dog's ears, which will create less of a breeding ground for bacteria.

-When cleaning your dog's ears, don't be tempted to re-use the cotton wool ball or cotton bud in your dog's other ear.
+When cleaning your dog's ears, don't be tempted to re-use the cotton wool ball or cotton bud in his other ear.
 Throw it away after use to help stop cross-infection from one ear to the other.

 Whisper to your Cocker while working to help keep him calm and reassured.